scuba-illinois/feed-ranking-experiment/react/README.md

 - [ ] Another stage that has them rate posts that didn't select.
 - [ ] Have them rate multiple feeds.
 - [ ] Add directions on how to run this React project.

+### Minor

+- [ ] There needs some bottom margin on the Consent Form.
+- [ ] Right now, they need to pick 3 posts, but it should "at most" 3 posts---i.e., be able to move on with less than 3 posts selected.
+- [ ] All participants to edit reviews.